 Don't bring a friendly with Abyssal Voyage into range of an AOE CC such as Lux or Zyra.
 It's always bad.

-[*] Charging enemy fighters so they are busy fighting (losing) TK.
+[*] Charging enemy fighters so they are busy fighting TK.

 Abyssal Voyage is still useful late-game.
 It can be used to quickly switch lanes to destroy building and fight objectives.
 Be careful when using it to engage because it's basically overextending, but it's a great way to push a small advantage (say 1 kill or low hp) into an ace.

 Ultimate can be used to try to fight a started Baron.
-My technique, if no better positioning is available, is to ult behind Baron so his model obscures TK's hitbox making it annoying.
+An option, if no better positioning is available, is to ult behind Baron so his model obscures TK's hitbox making it annoying for the enemy.
 TK will just annoy/distract while the rest of the team moves around.
 Exhaust can be used against the enemy jungler to pin him down .